This guide describes how to print labels in Google Docs using Foxy label maker.

 In the Foxy Labels sidebar, click the “Label Template” button, which will open a dialog window with the templates catalog.

 Use search (1) to locate the desired template.
-We support templates compatible with Avery, OnlineLabels, and other providers.
-After you select the template, the label information is displayed at the bottom.
+We support templates compatible with many labels manufacturers like Avery, OnlineLabels.
+After you select a Google Docs label template, the label information is displayed at the bottom.
+You can see how many labels are in each template, as well as their dimensions, page format, and orientation.
 Click “Apply template” (2).

 4. Merge Data From the Google Sheet (optional)

-If you want to merge data from a Google Sheet, click on “Select a spreadsheet.”
+If you want to merge data from Google Sheets, click on “Select a spreadsheet.”

 In the file browser window, select the appropriate sheet.